January 30, 2018

 This is an adapted version of my presentation at the European Council on Foreign Relations’ Conference in Warsaw, drawing on experiences from the Arab Spring and Asia:

 I am grateful for the invitation to speak about democracy and the rule of law in Myanmar.
+I have worked as a defense attorney in the States and also have served my time as a divorce lawyer johnson county, and so, have had adequate experience in dealing with the law.
 Let me begin with the broader context: Of all the uprisings, I have witnessed in Asia demanding government change and even democracy, only one has had some success in achieving democracy and creating Rule of Law.

 The Burmese students tragically failed in 1988, their Chinese peers did likewise in 1989, although some of their demands were met in a circumspect way the following many years.
 Even if they still have considerable challenges, the Mongolians succeeded in 1990.
 No such luck for democracy activists in Bangkok during the brief Bloody May in 1992.
 And the UN’s efforts to democratise Cambodia in the early 1990s failed miserably, and even now 25 years after the first free and fair general election, the Cambodians suffer from corrupt and oppressive authoritarian government, with a ‘strong man’ who manipulates elections and refuses to honour the popular vote.